mybb/docs.mybb.com/1.8/development/plugins/templates.md

 ?>
 ```

-You can access this by navigating to `my_plugin.php`, you can also run a switch statement on `$mybb->get_input('action')` to serve several actions from your custom page.
+You can access this by navigating to `my_plugin.php`.
+You can also run a switch statement on `$mybb->get_input('action')` to serve several actions from your custom page.